-Review of American Harmony deck 1 (Main-Lobby-Restaurant)
+Review of American Harmony deck 1 (Cabins-Lobby-Restaurant-Crew)

 Traditionally for large-sized US riverboats, American Harmony has a fore-located boarding ramp (bow-location on Deck 1) that allows passengers to go ashore at any place along the cruise itinerary route.
 The ramp has an innovative design, being constructed as a retractable bridge.
 The technology is often implemented on some of the largest ferries and features an opening bow door.